codecrafters-io/build-your-own-grep/stage_descriptions/filesearch-04-yx6.md

 $ ./your_program.sh -r -E "missing_fruit" dir/
 ```

+It will then verify that:

+- All matching lines from all files in the directory tree are printed to stdout with filepath prefixes.
+- The exit code is `0` if there are matching lines in any file.
-The tester will verify that all matching lines are printed to stdout.
-It'll also verify that the exit code is 0 if there are matching lines, and 1 if there aren't.
+- The exit code is `1` if there are no matching lines in any file.

-## Notes
+### Notes

-- GNU grep doesn't guarantee the sorting order of output; it processes files in filesystem order.
+- GNU grep does not guarantee the order of its output.
+Instead, it processes files in the order they appear in the filesystem.
 Your `grep` can output matching lines in any order.
-- The filepath prefix is relative to the directory passed as an argument to the `-r` flag
+- The filepath prefix should be relative to the directory passed as an argument (e.g., `dir/subdir/file.txt`, not just `file.txt`).